pippinbarr/cart253-2020/topics/sound/p5-audioin.md

 ### Fields (Properties)

 There are a few fields that give us information about the microphone input, perhaps most importantly the `enabled` property, which tells us whether the user has authorized the use of their microphone.
 We could use this to allow our program to react dynamically to whether the user has authorized use of the microphone or not.
+Maybe it could have hurt feelings if they won't let it listen!

 ### Methods